programmer-1991/PP1-StudyHelp/README.md

 - Instructions on how to implement form validation on the Sign Up page was taken from [YouTube](https://www.youtube.com/)
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- The code to make social media links was taken from the [love running](https://github.com/Code-Institute-Org/love-running-2.0) Project.

 ### Media

 - The image in the header is taken from [Pexels](https://www.pexels.com/)
-- The images used for the gallery page were taken from this other open source site